simpleinjector/Documentation/source/diagnostics.rst

     **Note**: **Root Registrations** are registrations that are not depended upon by any other registration (or at least, not that Simple Injector can statically determine).
 They form the starting point of an object graph and are usually the types that are directly resolved from the container.

 This same information can be requested programmatically by using the Diagnostic API.
 The Diagnostic API is located in the **SimpleInjector.Diagnostics** namespace.
 Interacting with the Diagnostic API is especially useful for automated testing.
-The following is an example of an integration test that checks whether the container is free of configuration warnings:
+The following is an example of an integration test that checks whether the container is free of configuration warnings and informational messages:

 .. code-block:: c#